Lodges and Glamping

 Opened in 1905, El Tovar Hotel was designed by Charles Whittlesey for the Atkinson, Topeka and Santa Fe Railroad.
 Built of local limestone and Oregon pine, find log walls, limestone arches along with Arts and Crafts furniture.
 It’s a National Historic Landmark.

 As the premier property on the South Rim, it features a dining room along with a lounge and in-room dining.
 Find standard rooms to suites and reservations required.
-Rooms start at $270.

 Bright Angel Lodge

 Opened in 1935, the Bright Angel Lodge was designed by Mary Colter, an architect for Fred Harvey.
 It features log construction, abode and local limestone.
-Inside, find the geological fireplace along with the hand-caved and painted doors.
+Inside, find the geological fireplace along with the hand-carved and painted doors.

 Surrounding the main lodge, find log cabins, some with rim views.
 It’s near the Bright Angel Trail and part of the Grand Canyon Village National Historic Landmark District.
 Find historic lodge rooms and semi-detached cabins, reservations required.
-Rooms start at $124 and cabins start at $174.

 Kachina Lodge and Thunderbird Lodge